Women charged in beating of Wisconsin state senator

 Paramedics treated Carpenter, but he decided against going to the hospital.

-O’Reilly is a physical therapist and Hamer is a social worker with the Mount Horeb School District, the Milwaukee Journal Sentinel reported.
-Hamer was listed on the district’s website as a resource for high school students and their families who need help dealing with emotional distress and other issues.
+O’Reilly is a physical therapist and Hamer is a social worker with the Mount Horeb School District.
+She was listed on the district’s website as a resource for high school students and their families who need help dealing with emotional distress and other issues.
 The district placed Hamer on leave on Monday.